dayvidwhy/dayvidwhy.github.io/_posts/2016-10-06-Easy-jQuery-Selectors.markdown

 I'll go into how jQuery deals with API requests in a little bit but first I want to suggest some positives for using jQuery before a lot of plain JavaScript.

-JavaScript has a range of selectors that fascilitate grabbing elements on the page and then doing things to them, as follows.
+JavaScript has a range of selectors that facilitate grabbing elements on the page and then doing things to them, as follows.

 ```js
 var x = document.getElementsByClassName("class");